mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 - [Bitcoin Monero Cross-chain Atomic Swaps](https://eprint.iacr.org/2020/1126): A proposal using hashed time-locked contracts and bitcoin scripting language
 - [What is an automated marker maker?](https://www.coindesk.com/learn/2021/08/20/what-is-an-automated-market-maker/): Coindesk article describing AMMs
 - [MEV](https://ethereum.org/en/developers/docs/mev/): A definition and discussion of MEV, particularly in connection to Ethereum
+- [Aave](https://docs.aave.com/portal/): A decentralized lending protocol
+- [Aave v3 Whitepaper](https://github.com/aave/aave-v3-core/blob/master/techpaper/Aave_V3_Technical_Paper.pdf): A description of the changes they made in Aave V3, including to try to improve capital efficiency
+- [1inch](https://1inch.io/): A defi aggregator which searches hundreds of DEX's
+- [dxdy](https://dydx.exchange/): A decentralized exchange using STARKware technology to perform roll-ups onto the Ethereum main chain
 - [Aleo records](https://developer.aleo.org/aleo/concepts/records/): Mentioned for reference to the "birth program" and "death program" concepts.

 # Unresolved questions